vivek0460/Devon/README.md

 **Make sure you set the correct database connection information before running the migrations** [Environment variables](#environment-variables)

     php artisan migrate
-    php artisan serve

 ## Database seeding

-**Populate the database with seed data with relationships which includes users, articles, comments, tags, favorites and follows.
-This can help you to quickly start testing the api or couple a frontend and start using it with ready content.**
+**Populate the database with seed data with relationships which includes users, products, categories, product_images etc This can help you to quickly start testing the api or couple a frontend and start using it with ready content.**

-Open the DummyDataSeeder and set the property values as per your requirement

-    database/seeds/DummyDataSeeder.php

 Run the database seeder and you're done